About

 Many countries are getting organized to respond to the same challenge and are positioning their respective food system as being “the most sustainable”.

-However, Canada does not have an integrated picture of its sustainability credentials.
-Canada also appears to be leaving value off the table – better sustainability data and insights can show the progress being made on priorities important in the marketplace and garner greater confidence in Canada’s response going forward.
+Having an integrated picture of sustainability credentials is vital.
+Better sustainability data and insights can show the progress being made on priorities important in the marketplace and garner greater confidence in Canada’s response going forward.

 Proof of sustainability can favour Canada.
 Canadian agriculture has among the lowest environmental footprints anywhere and is a global leader in food safety.
 A number of Canadian commodity sectors and food companies are at the forefront of change – and their responses are world-class.
 Building on its track record of world leading agronomic, food safety, animal health practices and good governance reputation, Canada is well-positioned to leverage such leadership.